Open & closing dates

 - May be required to successfully complete a probationary period

-- One year of specialized experience equivalent to the GS-09 grade level in the Federal service that demonstrates your ability in: facilitating activities pursuant to sections of the Endangered Species Act; conducting status surveys for listed candidate species; preparing draft budget initiatives; preparing written correspondence.; OR
+At least one year of full-time specialized experience comparable in difficulty and responsibility to the next lower grade level (comparable to GS-09) in the Federal service.
+Such experience may have included: Reviewing permit applications; developing comprehensive plans to ensure preservation and protection of wildlife; facilitating activities pursuant to sections of the Endangered Species Act; conducting status surveys for listed candidate species; preparing draft budget initiatives; preparing written correspondence.
+OR

 Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religious; spiritual; community, student, social).
 Volunteer work helps build critical competencies, knowledge, and skills and can provide valuable training and experience that translates directly to paid employment.
 You will receive credit for all qualifying experience, including volunteer experience.

-PROOF OF EDUCATION: All applicants who are using education or a combination of education and experience to qualify must submit copies of official or unofficial transcripts which include grades, credit hours earned, major(s) and grade point average or class ranking.
+PROOF OF EDUCATION: All applicants who are using education or a combination of education and experience to qualify must submit copies of official or unofficial transcripts which include grades, credit hours earned, major(s), grade point average or class ranking, institution name, and student name.
 If any required coursework is not easily recognizable on transcripts, or if you believe a portion of a particular course can be credited toward meeting an educational requirement, you must also provide a memorandum on letterhead from the institution's registrar, dean, or other appropriate official stating the percentage of the course that should be considered to meet the requirement and the equivalent number of units.
 Unofficial transcripts are acceptable; however, if you are selected for the position, you will be required to produce the original official transcripts.

 PASS/FAIL COURSES: If more than 10 percent of your undergraduate course work (credit hours) were taken on a pass/fail basis, your claim of superior academic achievement must be based upon class standing or membership in an honor society.